Dry Needling Therapy at PHYT For Function

 Dry Needling For Plantar Fasciitis

-Dry Needling For Migraine Headaches, Dry Needing For Jaw pain or TMJ dysfunction, and Dry Needing for Cervicogenic Headaches.
+Dry Needling For Migraines, Headaches, Jaw pain or TMJ dysfunction, and Dry Needing for Cervicogenic Headaches.

 Dry Needling For Knee Pain.
 Dry Needling for Meniscus Injury.
 Dry Needling For Knee Arthritis.